autocrossblog/autocrossblog_astro/src/content/post/2024/2024-09-11-2024-solo-nationals-writeup.md

 ## Museum of Speed
 Saturday evening the CAM Competitors were invited to the Museum of Speed from Speedway Motors, which if you've never visited is a must see in Lincoln Nebraska.
 It had been years (12?) since I had stepped through the doors there, I was glad that I did this year and spent some time walking around.

-Here are some photos I took on my phone at the Museum after the dinner and awards ceremony.
+At the bottom of this post there are some photos I took on my phone at the Museum after the dinner and awards ceremony.

-## Gallery Page

 ## Tuesday and Wednesday competition at the Solo Nationals
 CAM-C ran on Tuesday/Wednesday of the week of Nationals, late in the day.
 So we had plenty of time to get course walks in.
 I actually didn't walk as much this year as I have in the past, I managed 3 walks of our first course on Monday I believe, along with 2 walks early Tuesday morning.
 Tuesday evening I walked day 2's course twice and then repeated that again Wednesday morning.